A sliding-door moment meeting an old Uni friend. Same challenges during a mid career change despite different countries and professions.

 Marketing yourself becomes a critical part of the process.
 In a new industry or when looking for new job opportunities, you need to articulate your skills and interests clearly.
 Updating your CV, online portfolio, and social media platforms showcases your new direction and intent.

-In today’s job market, especially for career paths in business and management, a strong professional presence—whether online or offline—can make all the difference.
 Employers and clients want to see your work experience, your top skills, and evidence of your job search success.
 A career change is also a chance to redefine your personal brand.
 While you might feel hesitant at first, getting over that cringe factor is essential to thriving in your new career.

-Why Career Change at 40 Is Different
+Why a Mid Career Change Feels Different

 Midlife, the focus usually shifts towards your passions and life experiences.
 For many, it’s an exciting stage, filled with the potential to pursue second careers, explore small business ventures, or even enhance skills through online degrees.
 The challenge lies in balancing your current responsibilities with the leap into a new, exciting career change.

-Ready to Start Your Career Change?
+Ready to Navigate Your Own Mid Career Change?